juniorgasparotto/SysCommand/documentation/en.md

 Is the longest step, where the result of the mapping combines with the result of the simple parser.
 The goal is to obtain the best routes for the same input.

 1. The first step is to find the methods according to the input of entrance.
 For this, it will be used as references all `ArgumentRaw` in the format `Unnamed` , i.e. arguments without names.
 The search will be inside the map returned by this method `GetMaps` .
 When a method is found, an instance of the `SysCommand.Parsing.ActionParsed` type is created and each parameter of the method is represented by the class `SysCommand.Parsing.ArgumentParsed` .
-2. The first `action` may have omitted your name, but for this it needs to be of type `Default` .
+2. The first `action` may have your name omitted, but for that it must be of type **default**.
 See [Standard methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-default).
 If they exist, they will only be used when the first `ArgumentRaw` of the input is not a `action` .
-In this scenario all methods `Default` will be chosen for the next step.
+In this scenario all the **standard methods** will be chosen for the next step.
 From then on the process will be the same.
 3. After finding all methods of each `action` of the input, will be made in division levels.
 Each level will be created as follows:
   * If the input start with arguments then formed the first level.
-That if there is no `Default` method.
+That if there is no **default method**.
-  * If there is more than one `action` in input, including `Defaults` , each will represent a whole new level.
+  * If there is more than one `action` in input, including the **standard methods**, each will represent a whole new level.
   * The arguments that are not part of the `action` map (leftovers) formed another level.
 This level will be created as a result of the `action` level.
   * If you cannot find any `action` in input and only arguments, then there will be only one level.
-  * If there is no input, but there's `Default` methods without parameters, so they will be chosen for the execution.
+  * If there is no input, but there is **default methods** without parameters, so they will be chosen for the execution.
 4. All levels that are not of `action` (arguments only) will be used to find the receive.
 When this happens, each property is represented by the class `SysCommand.Parsing.ArgumentParsed` as well as the parameters of the methods.

 Important note: When the flag `bool enableMultiAction` is off the parser will accept only one `action` .